Just look at the surface of my paintings and films…and there I am. There’s nothing behind it

 We’re all flying down to Rio

 Forces were afoot in 1972.
-Bowie was hungry (I could do with the money/I’m so wiped out with things as they are), and Roxy Music were asking for a straight deal, signed and sealed no less (We’ve been around a long time/Just try try try try tryin’ to make make the big time).
+Bowie was hungry (I could do with the money) and Roxy Music were asking for a straight deal, signed and sealed no less (We’ve been around a long time/Just try try try try tryin’ to make make the big time).
 While the desperation is genuine (Manzanera had been working at a travel agency the previous year), the tongue is firmly in cheek.
 The band were critical darlings, sure, but the press (Melody Maker) and TV (Old Grey Whistle Test) mocked the band’s easy ride to fame and their perceived lack of paying dues.
-Yet from the band’s perspective1 the idea of rock music and stage presentation as being serious or reverent was all wrong.
+Yet from the band’s perspective the idea of rock music and stage presentation as being serious or reverent was all wrong.
 Somewhere along the line it had been forgotten that rock was dressed-up entertainment, Jerry Lee Lewis bombast, Elvis Presley hip-shaking.
 At one concert, a disgruntled fan demanded the group get on with it and play some rock n’ roll.
 Ferry replied: “we are Rock ‘n Roll!”
 Moreover, the criticism that the band had had an easy ride is dismissible if we consider the 100 or more concerts performed by the group in 1972 alone…Surely the grind of making the big time is the sound of Eno try try tryin’ to run his synth off a cliff 36 seconds into the song!
 The irony is that by the time ‘Virginia Plain’ was recorded and performed on Top of the Pops, the lyric was already a historical artifact, the deal signed and the big time arrived, fully formed.

 The sound of ‘Virginia Plain’ is the sound of a musical locomotive racing through a dark tunnel.
 Listen to the first 15 seconds of the song and you can hear the approaching train, Phil Manzanera’s guitar-treated notes providing the get-outta-the-way warning.
 Roxy Music producer Pete Sinfield observed: Bryan was playing eights in the studio as he was wont to do.
 He said, ‘I can hear this bass part going braaam like a train.’
 Then he launched into these wonderful lyrics.
 It was obviously more catchy than anything on the album.